davidhealey/waistline/README.md

 # Waistline <hr>
 <a href="http://tinypic.com?ref=vdgth4" target="_blank"><img src="http://i63.tinypic.com/vdgth4.png" border="0" alt="Image and video hosting by TinyPic"></a>

 Waistline is a libre calorie counter app for Android.
-Built with Cordova and is designed to help users stay healthy and in shape, it consists of a weight tracker and a diary that help users keep track of daily food intake at several intervals.
+Built with Cordova and is designed to help users stay healthy and in shape, it consists of a weight tracker and a food diary that help users keep track of daily food intake at several intervals.

 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

 ### App Features
 Features of waistline app include;